 • Rest – HHA Virtus

-Also, I shot raw chicken breasts with each broadhead, noting the damage incurred.
+Also, I shot raw chickens with each broadhead, noting the damage incurred.
 All heads were shot at a Rinehart RhinoBlock target.
 It is worth mentioning for penetration tests, the block target is not new.
 So, results may vary.

 Blood Sport – Grave Digger (100 grain)